OWASP/masvs/Document/11-MASVS-RESILIENCE.md

 - Open source distribution of source code for independent audits
 - Security must rely on verifiable design, strong cryptography, and server-side validation
 - Anti-tampering or obfuscation techniques must not be used as a substitute for proper security architecture
-- Controls should prevent cheating or malicious modification without hindering legitimate analysis or oversight
+- Controls should prevent cheating or malicious modification without hindering legitimate users and legitimate analysis or oversight

-## Platform/Developer lock-in
+## Platform Lock-in

 Runtime resilience controls focus on two things: